jopsnow/larablog/README.md

 ```

 #### Important!
-Before you access the Voyager admin panel, we need to make a small change to our server configuration, since Voyager requires the 8000 port.
+Before you access the Voyager admin panel, you need to make a small change to our server configuration, since Voyager requires the 8000 port.

 ### 4. Access the admin panel